hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

    into a Roster.
 2. DevOps will be responsible for managing the lifecycle of the files on disk that are used in creating the Roster, including the new TSS encryption key.
+3. DevOps will be responsible for providing the Genesis Roster or Override Roster as files in a location App desires.
+4. DevOps will be responsible for cleaning up the Override Roster file after the network transplant process is complete.

 ## Core Behaviors, in summary